hin1129/news-summary-challenge-pub/README.md

 ### Task

-You'll test-drive a single page application in React that send requests to the Guardian API to get Headline and Article data and display them.
+Test-drive a single page application in React that send requests to the Guardian API to get Headline and Article data and display them.

 ### Serving your app